Blueberry Avocado Muffins

 - Fresh (or frozen) blueberries

 Spoon the avocado flesh into the bowl of a stand mixer with a beater attachment.
 Beat on low until almost smooth.
 (If you don’t have a stand mixer, simply mash up the avocado as much as possible with a fork.)
-With the mixer still running on low, add the sugar.
-Once the sugar is mixed in, beat in the egg.
-Add the vanilla and yogurt and mix well.
+With the mixer still running on low, add sugar, egg, vanilla, and yogurt.

 The wet ingredients should resemble something like watery key lime yogurt.